deepdish24/DeepNF/src/runtime/forwarder/README.md

 ###############################################################

 The forwarder program is located in forwarder.cpp.
-There is a sample receiver in receiver.cpp to be used for testing purposes; it just listens on a port number indicated by the first argument and prints all received messages.
+There is a sample program in tester.cpp to be used for testing purposes; it just listens on a port number indicated by the first argument and prints all received messages.